Hanshan1988/hanshan1988.github.io/_posts/2025-02-23-llm-post-train-grpo-take-aways.markdown

 I've used Google's [Embedding Project](https://projector.tensorflow.org/) to visualise the GSM8K dataset.

 ### Training Monitoring
-To visualise model's performance against many of the internal hyperparameters and metrics such as learning rates, reward values, loss etc. I used (Weghts and Biases)[https://wandb.ai/site/].
+To visualise model's performance against many of the internal hyperparameters and metrics such as learning rates, reward values, loss etc. I used [Weghts and Biases](https://wandb.ai/site/).
 It's a great platform for surfacing and monitoring metrics, logs and many more during model training processes.

 # Methodology
 ## Model Loading